aaladaruncc/swarm/QUICKSTART.md

 ### "Failed to generate personas"
 → Check OPENAI_API_KEY is set and valid

+### "GEMINI_API_KEY is not set"
+→ Get your API key from https://aistudio.google.com/apikey

 ### "Browserbase session failed"
 → Verify BROWSERBASE_API_KEY and PROJECT_ID